Nextdoor (NYSE:KIND) Stock Rating Lowered by Zacks Investment Research

-Nextdoor (NYSE:KIND – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.
+Nextdoor (NYSE:KIND – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.

 According to Zacks, “Nextdoor Holdings Inc. operates neighborhood network which connects neighbors, businesses and public services.
 It enables neighbors to receive information, give and get help and get things done.
 Nextdoor Holdings Inc., formerly known as Khosla Ventures Acquisition Co.
 II, is based in SAN FRANCISCO. “

-KIND has been the topic of a number of other research reports.
-Truist Financial initiated coverage on shares of Nextdoor in a report on Tuesday, March 29th.
-They set a “hold” rating and a $7.00 price target on the stock.
-Citigroup initiated coverage on shares of Nextdoor in a report on Tuesday, April 19th.
-They set a “neutral” rating and a $6.50 price target on the stock.
-The Goldman Sachs Group cut their price target on shares of Nextdoor from $10.00 to $8.00 and set a “neutral” rating on the stock in a report on Friday, April 1st.
-Finally, Morgan Stanley lowered their target price on shares of Nextdoor from $7.00 to $6.50 and set an “equal weight” rating on the stock in a research note on Tuesday, March 29th.
-Five analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Nextdoor has an average rating of “Hold” and an average price target of 7.88.
+Several other research firms have also recently weighed in on KIND.
+Truist Financial began coverage on shares of Nextdoor in a research report on Tuesday, March 29th.
+They issued a “hold” rating and a $7.00 price objective for the company.
+The Goldman Sachs Group reduced their price objective on shares of Nextdoor from $10.00 to $8.00 and set a “neutral” rating on the stock in a research note on Friday, April 1st.
+Citigroup began coverage on shares of Nextdoor in a research note on Tuesday, April 19th.
+They set a “neutral” rating and a $6.50 price objective on the stock.
+Finally, Morgan Stanley lowered their price objective on shares of Nextdoor from $7.00 to $6.50 and set an “equal weight” rating on the stock in a report on Tuesday, March 29th.
+Five investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of 7.88.

-Nextdoor (NYSE:KIND – Get Rating) last released its earnings results on Tuesday, May 10th.
+Nextdoor (NYSE:KIND – Get Rating) last announced its earnings results on Tuesday, May 10th.
 The company reported -0.09 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of -0.14 by 0.05.
-The company had revenue of 51.00 million during the quarter, compared to analysts’ expectations of 48.40 million.
-On average, equities analysts predict that Nextdoor will post -0.3 earnings per share for the current year.
+The firm had revenue of 51.00 million for the quarter, compared to analyst estimates of 48.40 million.
+As a group, equities research analysts forecast that Nextdoor will post -0.3 EPS for the current fiscal year.

+In related news, Director David L. Sze purchased 2,050,000 shares of the stock in a transaction that occurred on Friday, June 3rd.
+The stock was acquired at an average cost of 3.13 per share, with a total value of 6,416,500.00.
+Following the transaction, the director now owns 1,845,000 shares of the company’s stock, valued at approximately 5,774,850.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director David L. Sze purchased 2,175,518 shares of the stock in a transaction that occurred on Monday, June 6th.
+The stock was bought at an average cost of 3.35 per share, with a total value of 7,287,985.30.
+Following the completion of the transaction, the director now directly owns 3,802,966 shares in the company, valued at approximately 12,739,936.10.
+The disclosure for this purchase can be found here.
+Corporate insiders own 41.91% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in KIND.
-International Assets Investment Management LLC bought a new position in shares of Nextdoor during the 4th quarter worth about $79,000.
-AJ Wealth Strategies LLC bought a new position in Nextdoor during the 4th quarter valued at about $80,000.
-ARK Investment Management LLC bought a new position in Nextdoor during the 4th quarter valued at about $44,342,000.
-Nomura Asset Management Co.
-Ltd. bought a new position in Nextdoor during the 4th quarter valued at about $1,213,000.
-Finally, Yarbrough Capital LLC bought a new position in Nextdoor during the 4th quarter valued at about $316,000.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Quantbot Technologies LP raised its position in Nextdoor by 261.4% in the 1st quarter.
+Quantbot Technologies LP now owns 4,922 shares of the company’s stock valued at $29,000 after buying an additional 3,560 shares during the last quarter.
+Rockefeller Capital Management L.P. purchased a new stake in shares of Nextdoor during the 4th quarter valued at $40,000.
+Charles Schwab Investment Management Inc. increased its position in shares of Nextdoor by 2.5% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 332,078 shares of the company’s stock valued at $1,990,000 after purchasing an additional 8,222 shares during the last quarter.
+Penserra Capital Management LLC purchased a new stake in shares of Nextdoor during the 4th quarter valued at $69,000.
+Finally, International Assets Investment Management LLC purchased a new stake in shares of Nextdoor during the 4th quarter valued at $79,000.

 Nextdoor Holdings, Inc operates as the neighborhood network that connects neighbors, businesses, and public services in the United States and internationally.
 It enables small and mid-sized businesses, large brands, public agencies, and nonprofits to receive information, give and get help, and build connections.